TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 With this the first little Extbase extension is finished.
 The example was intentional held simple.
 It illustrate the important steps and the conventions we have to observe.
-For a full-grown extension there are some ingedients missing:
+For a full-grown extension there are some ingredients missing:

 * Real domain models have a high complexity.
 (Products for example have different prices and are assigned to product categories.)

 * Multiple different views have to be generated (single view, list view with search and so on).

-* The user of the web site should be interact with the data by different modes (edit, create, sort and so on).
+* The user of the web site should interact with the data by different modes (edit, create, sort and so on).

-* Input from the web sie user has to check (validate) for consistence.
+* Input from the web site user has to check (validate) for consistence.

 The sample extension we show from chapter 5 on, is significant multifaceted.